 At this time Tehran has pleasant weather and unlike other times of the year, there is no traffic jam on the streets.
 Tehrani citizens leave their cities to visit other parts of Iran.

 From late March to May and from September to November, the weather is good.
 Summer is hot in this city and Tehran does not have hard winters but.
 However, Tehran faces air pollution in winters.

 During April and May, and September to early November, the weather is relatively mild.
 Summer is hot and can be very humid, and while winter isn’t as cold as some places, air pollution tends to be at its worst during December and January.

 Experience cooking in the capital

-With Shopping to Cooking tour at Exotigo, you have an opportunity to explore a local market in uptown of Tehran while getting introduced to the ingredients of Iranian cuisine.
+With the Shopping to Cooking experience in Tehran, you have an opportunity to explore a local market in uptown of Tehran while getting introduced to the ingredients of Iranian cuisine.

 When shopping is done, you head to a purpose-built kitchen to learn cooking an Iranian dish.
 The dish will be chosen from the most favorite seasonal foods of Iran.

 When the cooking is done, you will have a feast trying the delicious food you have prepared together.

 As an experience of a lifetime, visiting the rituals of traditional Persian heroic sport known as Varzesh-e Bastani or Zurkhaneh in Iran will be an amazing thing to do.

 In Zurkhaneh experience tour, we show you a hidden part of ancient Persian culture in sports.
 While training and exercising, the athletes follow the live traditional song sang by Morshed who sits at an elevated area.
 He also plays a drum and chants Persian poems.